Leslie Stein's I Know You Rider asks questions about abortion that society is reluctant to answer

 Starting a dialogue

 "What I usually try to do with short stories is pick something that's universal and then tell my story that relates to that in order to open up a dialogue.
 A lot of the stories in I Know You Rider were first published online.
-I was really interacting with a lot of different people and really shocked to hear that so many people had similar experiences to me.
+I was interacting with a lot of different people and shocked to hear that so many people had similar experiences to me.

 As a storyteller, and as someone who wants to make things that are positive in the world, that seemed like something that was worthwhile to explore even when it was painful.